cdl-geneseo/geneseo-dictionary/R/Rage-Quit.md

 # Rage Quit

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Rage Quit

 Created by  Unknown User (igf1), last modified on Oct 28, 2020

 to abandon (an undertaking) in a fit of frustration, especially after near success or abrupt failure following a significant investment of time and effort.The level was designed to make grown men rage quit and throw their controllers at the TV.
 I gave up after the second book and rage quit the whole series.(Fazio, Q-T, 2020)